Llanz-dev/SocialVote/README.md

 ## Description
 SocialVote is a poll application where you can create your poll and also vote to other poll.

 - You sign up first and sign in.
 You can create a poll and add a picture with it.
-The poll that you created have a two button for you to delete and edit.
-Everybody can vote to your app and you could also vote to their poll.
+The poll that you created has two buttons for you to delete and edit.
+Everybody can vote on your app and you could also vote in their poll.
-- The Django framework I used for my back-end because it's easy to maintain of the whole project and you can build a big project in a fast way.
-The database is easy to manage and batteries included for example, Free API, Easy Database Migrations, Default Admin section and more.
+- The Django framework I used for my back-end because it's easy to maintain the whole project and you can build a big project in a fast way.
+The database is easy to manage and batteries included, for example, Free API, Easy Database Migrations, Default Admin section, and more.
-- I find difficult sometimes to get the field of the ForeignKey, ManyToMany and OneToOne relationship.
-I hope to add this a change password for the user and a delete function for their profile and also to view on who vote in this choice.
+- I find it difficult sometimes to get the field of the ForeignKey, ManyToMany, and OneToOne relationship.
+I hope to add a changed password for the user and a delete function for their profile and also to view who votes in this choice.

 ## How to Install and Run the Project